 Attempt to make abstract concepts tangible familiar realities to learners.
 Locus of control refers to how you perceive yourself in terms of being in control of your life.
 Are you an external locus of control person?
 It’s the world, other people who you blame for your struggles?

-Or do you sometimes feel like a rebel, no matter what the world throws at you – you push on.
+Or do you sometimes feel like a rebel, no matter what the world throws at you – you push on?
 You are in charge of your life, s### happens but that doesn’t hold you back for long.
 You have an internal locus of control.
 These are people who also typically don’t need a pat on the back when they have achieved.
-They derive self satisfaction from their accomplishments and will probably buy you a drink at the bar to unpack what they discovered during the process as opposed to asking you what they think of them.
+They derive self-satisfaction from their accomplishments and will probably buy you a drink at the bar to unpack what they discovered during the process as opposed to asking you what they think of them.

 We want to cultivate an internal locus of control in a learning space.

 - We unpack structure – the qualification as a stone wall.
-Each stone is unique yet with similarities, so too is each unit standard.
+Each stone is unique yet with similarities, and so too is each unit standard.

-- Each induction will offer something ‘unique yet similar’ – as a training provider or employer you need to understand this magic and tap into it.
+- Each induction will offer something ‘unique yet similar’ – as a training provider or employer, you need to understand this magic and tap into it.

 Use HR’s understanding of motivation, people and change management to assist with the construction of an induction process.
 Too often companies leave the entire process up to an outside training company that often simplifies it to SETA standards, then regularly complains to you about learner performance.